Three Inbox Zero techniques that work

 On your last day, set a clear out-of-office message with the following:

-2. mention that any emails received when absent will automatically be deleted when you return
+2. mention that any emails received during your absence will automatically be deleted when you return

 Here’s an example of an out-of-office message that you can adapt.